 Thinking Matters is an evidence based organisation.
 We believe that the resource of those we support should be allocated towards strategies that are proven to have an positive impact.
 Through our Director of Research, Dr. David Walters, we continually gather evidence around the efficacy of our own approach and consider how to improve it from the findings of others.

-We are excited that in addition to the anecdotal evidence around the improved “soft skills” of Thinking Schools pupils, there is now hard proof that the rate of academic progress at the accredited Thinking Schools with whom we work is so significant:
+We are excited that in addition to the anecdotal evidence around the improved “soft skills” of Thinking Schools pupils, there is now hard proof that the rate of academic progress at the accredited Thinking Schools with whom we work is significant:

 Academic Progress and Attainment